-- Daylight savings time begins: 2:00 (AM) on the first Sunday of April. - Daylight savings time ends: 2:00 (AM) on the last Sunday of October.
+- Daylight savings time begins: 2:00 (AM) on the second Sunday of March. - Daylight savings time ends: 2:00 (AM) on the first Sunday of November.

-zone The 3-letter code for the time zone for daylight savings. week1/week2 The week of the month on which daylight savings begins (week1) and ends (week2).
+Syntax Description zone The code for the time zone for daylight savings. week1/week2 The week of the month on which daylight savings begins (week1) and ends (week2).
 A day of the week, such as Monday, must also be specified.
 The week/day of the week is defined for a recurring configuration only.
 Default: Not used day1/day2 The day of the week on which daylight savings begins (day1) and ends (day2).
 For recurrent configuration: day is a day of the week, such as Sunday.
 Use the keywords first/last to specify the occurrence of a day of the week in a specified month: For example: last Sunday March.
 For non-recurrent configuration: day is a day in the month, such as 28.
-Default: day1 = first Sunday, day2 = last Sunday month1/mont h2 The month in which daylight savings begins ( $month1$ ) and ends ( $ends2$ ).
-Default: month1 = April, month2 = October year1/year2 The year in which daylight savings begins (month1) and ends (ends2).
+Default: day1 = second Sunday, day2 = first Sunday month1/mont The month in which daylight savings begins $(month1)$ and ends $(ends2)$.
+Default: month1 = March, month2 = November year1/year2 The year in which daylight savings begins (month1) and ends (ends2).
 For non-recurring configuration only.
-Default = not used time1/time2 The time of day (24-hour clock) at which daylight savings begins ( $time1$ ) and ends ( $time2$ ).
+Default = not used time1/time2 The time of day (24-hour clock) at which daylight savings begins ($time1$) and ends ($time2$).
 Required for all configurations.
 Default: $time1/time2 = 2:00$ offset The difference in minutes between standard time and daylight savings time.
 Default $= 60$ recurring, offset = 60 minutes